 SEATTLE WA Last Spring I wrote that my enthusiastic and innovative youngest daughter, Victoria Stone, was leaving Okan Arts as a part-time employee to pursue other interests.
 That change did not last long!

-Recognizing that Victoria’s personal strengths were a perfect fit for the future of Okan Arts, Michael and I made her a offer she couldn’t refuse.
+Recognizing that Victoria's personal strengths were a perfect fit for the future of Okan Arts, Michael and I made her an offer she couldn't refuse.
 In late June, Victoria became a partner in our family business.

 Over the summer, Victoria set up a workshop in an artists’ studio building just five blocks from our home.
 She worked on ideas for home decor items made from vintage Japanese kimono wools.
 Victoria also took over total responsibility of the Okan Arts shop—whether visitors stop by our Seattle location or buy yukata cottons on the internet.